RoySegall/segallio/content/project/bonapetit.md

 github: "roysegall/bonapetit"
 ---

-Bonapetit is a dummy project
+Bonapetit is a dummy project, as most of my projects.